 How can small home dwellers justify their desire for compact, organized living if they are also an avid book collector?
 There are many book storage solutions that will minimize the space needed to store your current books and also remain easily accessible.

 First, only keep the best books.
-What I mean by that is:
+What we mean by that is:

 - Only keep books you love, and have happy memories/emotions associated with them.
 If you finished a book and you didn’t like it, get it out of your house.
 If you want a happy home, only own things that make you happy.
 AND,

-Then, decide how you want to store the books.
-Here area few book storage solutions for fitting your favorite reads in a small space.
+After you’re down to your favorites decide how you want to store the books.
+Here are a few book storage solutions for fitting your favorite reads in a small space.

-You can squeeze dozens of books onto stacking book shelves, and your books are usually easier to see and read on these wall shelves, than when positioned vertically, as well.
-The can fit into narrow spaces that most full-sized pieces of furniture wouldn’t, and are much easier to move around and position.
+You can squeeze dozens of books onto stacking book shelves, and your books are usually easier to see and read on these wall shelves than when positioned vertically.
+They can fit into narrow spaces that most full-sized pieces of furniture can’t, and are much easier to move around and position exactly where you want them.
 Even better, there are some stacking bookcases that attach directly to the wall, such as the shelf from West Elm to the right, which can free the floor space underneath.

-Many bookcase style structures are sturdy enough to support sitting or lounging on top, while providing plenty of storage for books underneath.
+Many bookcase-style structures are sturdy enough to support sitting or lounging on top while providing plenty of storage space for books underneath.
 IKEA products are especially prone to creative people modifying them to suit their purposes.
 For example, the bookshelf/bench shown to the right was made from the Gorm shelving unit at IKEA and modified with a cushion to provide seating with bookshelves underneath.
-Full instructions are available at Instructables.
+Detailed instructions are available at Instructables.